 Through 2019 growth continued in all directions, including the launch of Loud As Folk Radio Hour on 97.7FM KWNK and the live showcase moving into seated theaters and performing arts centers like Valhalla Boathouse Theater (Lake Tahoe, CA) and Piper’s Opera House (Virginia City, NV).

 When the world came to a halt in 2020, McGuire and Gilmore (now LAF VP) refused to lose momentum.
 With venues closed worldwide it was the perfect time for the studio to shine.
 That September the Record Club was born.

 As venues began to reopen in 2021 the team worked diligently to bring live music back to the world as safely as possible.
 Beginning with the 10 year anniversary at Crystal Bay Club in Lake Tahoe, NV and continued by producing the Musicale at The Maizie series for Brewery Arts Center in Carson City, NV.

 After 24 monthly releases and live performances back in full swing, the Record Club came to a close in October 2022 and the focus returned to in-person gatherings.
 Loud As Folk showcases can be found every first Thursday at The Nevada Museum Of Art in Reno, NV.

-It is anybodies guess witch direction the organization will expand in next, but it can be certain that the aim remains dedicated to presenting true songwriters in their purest form, whether it be in a live setting or on a recording.
+It is anybody's guess which direction the organization will expand in next, but it can be certain that the aim remains dedicated to presenting true songwriters in their purest form, whether it be in a live setting or on a recording.